Skip to content

 Max intervalLongest interval FSRS can schedule, in days.
 Caps how far into the future a card can be pushed.1 to 36,500

 The defaults (90% retention, 100-year cap) match the FSRS reference defaults.
-Lower the retention if you’re comfortable forgetting more in exchange for fewer reviews; raise the max interval if you want long-term cards to keep stretching out.
+Lower the retention if you’re comfortable forgetting more in exchange for fewer reviews.
+Raise the max interval if you want long-term cards to keep stretching out.

 • The session count in the top bar reflects the original queue size.
-Cards rated Again that come back later increase the count past 100%; that is expected.
+Cards rated Again that come back later increase the count past 100%.
+That is expected.